Starfish: A Hadoop Performance Tuning Tool

 Need for Performance!!

-What does it do and what are its components?
+What it does and what are its components?

 It enables Hadoop users and applications to get good performance automatically.